HK-Tan/ICAIF_25/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Welcome to our research project repository!
-This endeavor is a collaborative effort by two ENSAE students: Jérôme Allier and Nail Khelifa.
-We are honored to be supervised by Professor Mihai Cucuringu from the University of Oxford.
+This endeavor is a collaborative effort by...
+We are honored to be supervised by Professor Mihai Cucuringu from UCLA.

 The central theme of our research revolves around the application of clustering in portfolio construction and forecasting realized covariance.
 Our goal is to shed light on how clustering can enhance traditional portfolio construction methods and potentially provide a more optimal risk-return tradeoff.